-In the apple-green Majestic restaurant you can watch contemporary Cantonese cuisine expertly prepared in the glass-panelled show kitchen.
+- Hotel restaurant In the apple-green Majestic restaurant you can watch contemporary Cantonese cuisine expertly prepared in the glass-panelled show kitchen.
 Chef Yong Bin Ngen’s rack of lamb served with carrot cake has set many tastebuds a-tingle.
-Please note: the restaurant is closed for refurbishment until 28 March; on 29 March, only dinner will be served.

 - Dress code Labelled up, but pared down – you don’t want to look like you’re trying too hard.